You are here

 Information about choosing care at home

-To meet your individual needs and help you to make an informed choice, here are some things to consider when looking for care at home services, some questions to ask providers and where to find more information.
+To meet your individual needs and help you to make an informed choice, here are some things to consider when looking for care at home services and where to find more information.

 If you're having difficulty with everyday tasks around the home, such as preparing meals, housework or personal care, there are services available to help you.